 After any failed inclusion attempt, you will likely need to perform a general exclusion, as above, before the device will successfully pair again.

 So-called "ghost nodes" can be created by failed pairing attempts or by force-removing a device from Devices instead of properly excluding it.
 "Ghost nodes" may cause network problems, either problems in operation or pairing new devices.
 To check for these nodes and remove them:

 Connect to the hub and navigate to Settings from the sidebar, then open the Z-Wave Details page.

-Look for any row in the table without anything in the "Routes" column and often without a link to a Hubitat device in the "Device" column; these devices may be "ghosts" (or at least have not had any traffic since the hub was rebooted and/or do not have a device associated with them in Hubitat).
+Look for any row in the table without anything in the Routes column and often without a link to a Hubitat device in the Device column; these devices may be "ghosts" (or at least have not had any traffic since the hub was rebooted and/or do not have a device associated with them in Hubitat).
 Functioning devices are never "ghosts," and blank routes are not necessarily a problem.

-If you see a "ghost" you want to remove, click the Remove button in the "Status" column for that node.
+If you see a "ghost" you want to remove, select the Remove button (in the Status column) for that node.
 Wait several seconds for the page to reload, then verify that the device no longer appears in the table.

-If you do not see a Remove button, click the Refresh button.
+If you do not see a Remove button, select the Refresh button.
 Wait several seconds for the page to reload, then repeat step 3.